1. Where is the property located?

 Professionally skilled Caretaker's tasks would include all of the above and/or general maintenance on all dwellings and structures (light construction/carpentry, plumbing, electrical, painting/staining) as needed.

 Interested?
-Sign up for the next Tour at our MeetUp site:
+Sign up for the next Virtual Tour.

 no more than two pets per household, not including livestock.

-If you have dogs, they need to be compatible with the current householders,
+If you have a dog, it needs to be compatible with the current householders,

 both human and of the furrier persuasion.